Eucalyptus marginata: Uses

+As of the banning of native logging in Western Australia in 2024, jarrah has become more highly prized, and can only be obtained as recycled timber from sources such as demolished houses and railway sleepers.

 Jarrah is used in musical instrument making, for percussion instruments and guitar inlays.

 Because of its remarkable resistance to rot, jarrah is used to make hot tubs.

 Eucalyptus marginata have been used for traditional purposes as well.
 Some parts of the jarrah tree were used as a remedy for some illnesses and diseases.
 Fever, colds, headaches, skin diseases and snakes bites were traditionally cured through the use of jarrah leaves and bark.